dpineda6988/sqlalchemy-challenge/README.md

 ## Description

-To help plan for a hypothetical trip to Honolulu, Hawaii, a climate analysis and data exploration about the area using a SQLite database containing data from several weather stations in the area.
-Using the data in the database, the following variables and topics were analyzed within a jupyter notebook:
+To help plan for a hypothetical trip to Honolulu, Hawaii, a climate analysis and data exploration was conducted using a SQLite database containing data gathered from several weather stations in the area.
+Using a jupyter notebook, the following variables and topics were analyzed and explored:

+#### Precipitation Analysis
-* Precipitation - exploring the latest 12 months of measured precipitation data (in inches) in the database via bar plot and summary statistics
+The latest 12 months of measured precipitation data (in inches) in the datset was queried and analyzed via a bar plot and general summary statistics

+#### Weather Station Analysis
-* Weather Station Activity - identifying the total number of stations in the dataset and tallying up the number of observations per station to determine the most active one

-* Temperature - determining the lowest, highest, and average temperatures of the most active station and then analyzing its temperatures observation (TOBS) data for the latest 12 months
+The total number of distinct weather stations in the dataset was calculated and then ranked based upon the the number of observations per station.
+Based on this ranking, the most active weather station was identified.
+Focusing on specifically on this most active station, the lowest, highest, and average temperatures were calculated.
+The latest 12 months of temperature observations (TOBS) for this station was then queried and then plotted as a histogram.

+#### API
 A Flask API was then created based on the queries dervied from the above analysis.
 Using Python, the API was coded to have the following routes:
 1. A static route to the homepage listing all the available routes
-2. A static route to the latest 12 months of precipitation data, displayed as a JSON dictionary where date is the key and the measured precipation is the value
+2. A static route that displays the latest 12 months of precipitation data, displayed as a JSON dictionary where date is the key and the measured precipation is the value
 3. A static route that displays a JSON list of all weather stations from the dataset
 4. A static route that displays a JSON list of temperature observations for the latest 12 months
 5. A dynamic route that displays a JSON list of the minimum temperature, the average temperature, and the maximum temperature for a specified start or start-end range.